-When the Mafia-backed entrepreneur and con man Donald Trump captured a majority of electoral college votes—although, of course, not the majority of actual votes, and that is before we inquire how the count may have been affected by “abnormal” Russian propaganda, “normal” Fox propaganda (overlapping with the Russian part), tampering with voting machines in swing states (unproven to my knowledge but plausible), plus “normal” gerrymandering and voter suppression—I went to the local “women’s march” and made my vows to be part of “resistance.”
+When the Mafia-backed entrepreneur and con man Donald Trump captured a majority of electoral college votes—although, of course, not the majority of actual votes, even before we inquire how the count may have been affected by “abnormal” Russian propaganda, “normal” Fox propaganda (overlapping with Russian parts), tampering with voting machines (unproven to my knowledge but plausible), plus “normal” gerrymandering and voter suppression—I went to the local “women’s march” and made my vows to be part of “resistance.”

-I use scare-quotes because “women” and “resistance” are imperfect words to capture the depth and breadth of alienation from Trump’s policies.
-The women’s march I attended was at least a third male and part of a remarkable worldwide outpouring of anti-Trump revulsion.
-It mainly included Bernie Sanders supporters and others who are even more alienated from centrist Democrats; by no means did it narrow solely to “women’s issues” or signal clear support for Hillary Clinton.
-Nor did Trump’s electoral success reflect much of a conservative shift on the ground, although it did boost the morale of some on the right.
-Mainly the election represented a broad and clear leftish mandate—partly made of people who are fed up with the weak compromises of Clinton’s centrism and Obama’s hollow rhetoric of hope/change, and partly made of Republicans who chose the candidate who spoke more about economic populism than anyone else in their field—and at times more than Clinton.
+“Women” and “resistance” are imperfect words to capture the breadth of alienation from Trump’s policies.
+The march I attended was at least a third male and part of a remarkable worldwide outpouring of anti-Trump revulsion.
+It mainly included Bernie Sanders supporters and people even further left of centrist Democrats.
+By no means did it narrow to “women’s issues” or signal clear support for Hillary Clinton.

-One might ask whether Trump was ever really going to break with “normal” Republican trickle-down policy—but by the same token we might ask if he was ever going to pursue policies more racist than “normal” Republicans, either.
+One might ask whether Trump was ever going to break with “normal” trickle-down policy—I thought an infrastructure plan was at least plausible—but by the same token we might ask if he was ever going to pursue policy much more racist than “normal” Republicans, either.
 Clearly his racism, sexism, and economic populism all were salient—but I worry that leftish pundits overplay the racism/sexism analysis when the economic part was more decisive.
-By extension, since Trump has blatantly betrayed his rank-and-file base at this point, the upshot doesn’t translate neatly into “resistance.”
-In part it does.
-Still the left should dial back some of its sweeping contempt for (resistance to?) the supposedly monolithic racism of Trump voters—since for starters six million of them earlier voted for Obama—and think harder about tapping into a majority mandate for change.
-(Is this “resisting?”—the logic seems subtly different.)

-I have not shared many of my letters with many people, because usually they have seemed redundant amid the flood of punditry that we swim in.
-Still I have found it personally useful to write down my thoughts, which often go beyond the sort of messaging Indivisible promotes (“please vote for Bill XYZ tomorrow”).
-No doubt the personal value is measured partly in catharsis, channeling my daily dose of outrage into words.
-In part the exercise forces me to imagine speaking to someone who has principled disagreements.
-It presses me to articulate arguments in a more respectful and pragmatic register than sharing the latest media links of celebrities attacking Trump.
+I have not shared many of my letters with many people, because it has seemed superfluous amid the flood of punditry that we swim in.
+Nevertheless I’ve found it personally useful to write down my thoughts, which often go beyond the sort of messaging Indivisible promotes (“please vote for Bill XYZ tomorrow”).
+In part the value is measured in simple catharsis, channeling my daily dose of outrage into words.

 Such was my thinking about my response to Trump’s budget proposal—his second stage after an opening gambit of tax giveaways for the rich, during which “we” come to regret that “we can no longer afford” anything except deficit spending for the military (plus, in the background, an outrageously overpriced, cruel, and inefficient health care system.)